-Component optimization is possible, for example, in the areas of wall thickness ratios or rib/lid wall ratio.
-On the other hand, filling aids or corner emaciation can be used.
+Component optimisation is possible, for example, in the fields of wall thickness ratios or rib/lid wall ratio.
+On the other hand, filling aids or reductions of material in corners can be used.
 If necessary, a calculated negative correction is made or, in the case of glass fibre-reinforced components, a measurement is determined.
 In this way the best possible result for the article geometry is achieved.

 Furthermore, after optimization, all necessary specifications regarding gating, temperature control, heating times (e.g. rubber) and separation are available.

 This allows the tool design to be carried out very quickly and on a secure basis.

 In order to optimise the part, readable solids, data of surrounding parts and exact material name with rheological and mechanical data are required.